This Dark Chocolate Pie with Cocoa Nib and Bacon Praline is amazing, impressive dessert. It even has bacon fat in the crust!

 Cocoa nib and bacon praline:

 - Line a rimmed baking sheet with parchment paper.
 Mix together all ingredients in a small bowl.
 Drop the mixture by tablespoonfuls onto the prepared sheet, spacing 1 inch apart.
-Bake until mixture spreads and is deep golden brown, about 10 minutes (mixture will flow together into 1 piece on baking sheet).
+Bake until mixture spreads and is deep golden brown, about 10 minutes (mixture will flow together into 1 piece on the baking sheet).
 Remove from oven; cool completely on sheet.
 Break praline into irregular pieces or shards.
 (Can be prepared 1 day ahead.
-Store airtight in single layer, or between layers of parchment paper, at room temperature.)
+Store airtight in a single layer, or between layers of parchment paper, at room temperature.)

 - Bring 2 cups milk to simmer in heavy medium saucepan; remove from heat.
 Whisk egg yolks, brown sugar, vanilla, and remaining 1/4 cup milk to blend in medium bowl; whisk in cocoa powder and cornstarch until smooth.
 Gradually whisk in hot milk mixture.
 Return mixture to saucepan.
 Whisk constantly over medium heat until mixture thickens and boils.
 Remove from heat.
 Add chocolate and butter; whisk until melted and smooth.
 Immediately pour filling into cooled pie crust.
 Refrigerate until filling is cold and set, about 4 hours.
 (Can be prepared 1 day ahead.
 Cover and keep chilled.)